PaulNowak36/Kritical-Hit/Documents/Monthly Reports/2023/March_2023_Report.md

 So, I’ve created an Excel Spreadsheet to list out all the features I would need, how important they are and details them in smaller tasks as much as possible.

-It would be something similar to “Will the main menu have a LEAVE button ?
+It would be something similar to *“Will the main menu have a LEAVE button ?
 Will there be a confirmation window displayed when we click it ?
 What about the “save template” button ?
-Has it no confirmation window ?”, as many possibilities could be addressed.
+Has it no confirmation window ?”*, as many possibilities could be addressed.

 I will use this spreadsheet as a help for writing my functional specifications.
 Once I decide everything I need, I’ll have a clearer view on what kind of engine I must build.